Kit de Waal

 The Illustrated Child was published in 2020 in the UK and US.

-Eve was shortlisted for the novel award in 2017.
+Eve was shortlisted for our novel award in 2017.
 The Waiting Rooms is a speculative thriller set in the advent and aftermath of an antibiotic crisis.
 Published in the UK in July last year, it has since launched in the US, Canada, Australia and New Zealand.
-It was Long-listed for the Not the Booker Prize and described by Waterstones as “an exciting new voice in crime fiction.”
-It was selected as a Book of the Month by Eric Brown in The Guardian who said: “Smith combines the excitement of a medical thriller à la Michael Crichton with sensitive characterisation and social insight in a timely debut novel all the more remarkable for being conceived and written before the current pandemic.”
+It was long-listed for the Not the Booker Prize and described by Waterstones as “an exciting new voice in crime fiction.”
+The Waiting Rooms was selected as a Book of the Month by The Guardian because “Smith combines the excitement of a medical thriller à la Michael Crichton with sensitive characterisation and social insight in a timely debut novel all the more remarkable for being conceived and written before the current pandemic.”

 Elaine was a short story winner in 2018.
 The Heartsick Diaspora, her winning story, became the title of her debut collection published by Myriad Editions last year.
 The book was given a special mention in the Best Short Story Collection category at the 2020 Saboteur Awards.
 Originally from Malaysia, Elaine graduated from Stanford Law School and worked as a lawyer in New York and Hong Kong.
 She now lives in Singapore.